Table of Contents

 29. Athleisure

-Sentence: Athleisure looks great whether you’re working out or going about your daily business.
+Sentence: Athleisure looks great whether you’re working out or doing your daily business.

 30. Beseech